colevandersWands/pedagogical_samplings/README.md

 let's science teaching:    learning != doing

+(1) Read Shafto et al pedagogy model paper + any extra relevant stuff, just to make sure we're on approximate the same page
+	I got a whole list - It'll be in articles

+(2) You come up with list of concrete cases of conceptual misalignment that you've encountered in your own personal teaching work; don't screen for whether or not they're 'good' or 'meaningful' but just try and put down as many things as you can think of.
+Preferably these are in some format in which there exist notes that I can read over -- even if they don't fully describe the cases.
+	in examples.md

+(3) We go over these cases together (via skype or something), and take a pass over distilling the most interesting cases or what we think is the deepest shit that's happening here.

+(4) We put together a first pass over experiment idea / model

+(5) I present the idea to Sam, get feedback

+(6) We iterate on steps 4 and 5 until we have something that's approved for implementation.

+(7) We implement.

 weekend's goal:  skim literature review, selection of principles to apply for classes/reactish project
 	worked examples
 		selected by what criteria?